-An excellent resource is the book Foreign to Familiar by Sarah A. Lanier.
+An excellent resource is the book Foreign to Familiar: A guide to Understanding Hot - and Cold - Climate Cultures by Sarah A. Lanier.
 The book describes two cultures, a hot-climate culture and a cold-climate culture.
 How the hot-climate culture is relationship oriented and the cold-climate is task oriented.
 The book gives examples of how the cultures are different and how to communicate in each of them.
 A good short read.